Find your local bureau

 If none of these things work, you may wish to raise a grievance and think about making a claim to an employment tribunal.

-There are strict time-limits and procedures for making a complaint to an employment tribunal.
-If you think you may need to do this, you should get advice, for example, from a Citizens Advice Bureau.
-To search for your nearest CAB, including those that can give advice by e-mail, click on (New window) nearest CAB.
+There are strict time-limits and procedures for making a claim to an employment tribunal.
+If you think you may need to do this, you should get advice, for example, from a Citizens Advice office.
+To search for your nearest Citizens Advice, including those that can give advice by email, click on nearest Citizens Advice.

-For more information about what you can do about discrimination because of your religion at work, including making a claim to an employment tribunal, see What can I do if my employer treats me unfairly because of my religion or belief? in Employment fact sheets.
+For more information about what you can do about discrimination because of your religion at work, including making a claim to an employment tribunal, see What can I do if my employer treats me unfairly because of religion or belief?
+In Employment fact sheets.

-For more information about taking out a grievance at work, see Resolving disputes at work.
+For more information about taking out a grievance at work, see Sorting out problems at work.

 Training